Pulse variational quantum eigensolver on cross-resonance based hardware: Test Systems: Applications to Quantum Chemistry

 \section{Test Systems: Applications to Quantum Chemistry}

 In this work, we investigate pulse-based VQE on hydrogen-based systems.
 We consider molecular hydrogen H$_2$, the triangular H$_3$ and the rectangular H$_4$~\cite{Greene2021}, see Fig~\ref{fig:molecules}.
 The triangular H$_3$ is highly frustrated and the rectangular H$_4$ has strong correlations making both systems interesting to study.
-We model all the systems in the minimal Gaussian basis set STO-3G.
+We model all the systems in the minimal Gaussian basis set Slater-type orbital (STO)-3G.
+The fermionic problem is mapped to a Hamiltonian expressed as the linear combination $H=\sum_i\alpha_iP_i$.
+Here, the $\alpha_i$'s are coefficients and the $P_i$'s are Pauli operators made of tensor products of single-qubit Pauli matrices $I$, $X$, $Y$, and $Z$, e.g., $YZYXXI$.
+A parameterized circuit Ansatz creates a state $\ket{\psi(\boldsymbol{\theta})}$ on the quantum hardware.
+As a cost function we minimize the energy, i.e., ${\rm min}_{\boldsymbol{\theta}}\langle\psi(\boldsymbol{\theta})|H|\psi(\boldsymbol{\theta})\rangle$, in a closed-loop with the hardware.
+To reduce the number of quantum circuits to measure we group the Pauli operators $\{P_i\}$ into qubit-wise commuting groups.
+This allows us to measure each group with a single basis-change before the final measurement.